lauralwd/azolla_phd_thesis/source/11_chapter_1_general-introduction.md

 Perhaps the study of symbioses takes place in between the ambition of system understanding and the practice of mechanistic research.
 The molecular biology methods common to the reductionist dogma remain the field's standard that my colleagues and I want to adhere to, also in this work.
 We need to, for we study a young system.
-This requires to first do the groundwork.
+This requires to first do some groundwork.
 But we should always ask ourselves what our findings mean for the system as a whole.
 Or, more often than not, we are forced to work with the system as a whole.
 This work focuses on an obligate symbiosis.